yarohtar/cam-maths-notes-obsidian/Analysis/Maximum of a Convex Function.md

 Suppose $U$ contains all [[Extreme Point]]s of $S$

 TODO
-Somewhere here, there is a proof that $U=S$ but I can't find it rn.
+Somewhere here, there is a proof that $U=S$, but I can't find it rn.